We’ve created a to-do list of what a bridesmaid should take care of the morning of the wedding, before they walk down the aisle.

 - Make sure the bride has also done all of the above.
 It’s her big day and her mind is sure to be everywhere at once.

-For more planning advice, click here.
-Learn how to handle a disagreement between your bridesmaids, find bridesmaid dress inspiration, and view images of brides and bridesmaids from real weddings in our photo gallery.
+For more wedding planning advice, learn how to handle a disagreement between your bridesmaids, find bridesmaid dress inspiration, see ideas for wedding aisle decor, and view images of brides and bridesmaids from real weddings in our photo gallery.